Conditions Listeriosis

 An infection with listeriosis during pregnancy can lead to premature delivery or stillbirth.

-While listeriosis is not a common foodborne infection, it is the one with the highest mortality rate.
-Around 7 percent of those who develop a severe infection die as a result.
+While listeriosis is not a common foodborne infection, it counts among the notifiable diseases with the highest mortality rates.
+Around 7 percent of those who develop an infection die as a result.

 How can listeriosis be prevented?